Last updated on 2025-12-23

 Students in the Bachelor of Arts and Science in Political Science & Computer Science program can benefit from a variety of unique experiences, including:

-• International Exchanges: Students can participate in exchange programs to broaden their global perspective.
+- International Exchanges: Students can participate in exchange programs to study abroad and gain global perspectives.

-• Independent and Applied Studies: Opportunities for hands-on projects that apply classroom knowledge to real-world scenarios.
+- Independent and Applied Studies: Opportunities to engage in research or projects that apply classroom knowledge to real-world situations.

 Career Options

-Graduates of the Bachelor of Arts and Science in Political Science & Computer Science program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts and Science in Political Science & Computer Science program have a wide range of career options available to them in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.